AnmolDixitB13/C/README.md

     ii.
 For others to take new ideas about their upcoming/undergoing project(s) iii. for my personal records & to keep my work safe & easily accessible.

-Besides this, I might also upload some C programs which aren't any project, but those programs were written by me in java to either:
+Besides this, I might also upload some C programs which aren't any project, but those programs were written by me in C to either:

     i. understand a concept in java and/or ii. to practice a concept in java.